percona/pmm-doc/docs/using/backup_mongo.md

             PITR <on>:
               2022-11-23T19:40:26Z - 2022-11-23T19:45:22Z
       ```
-  2. Provide the timestamp from one of the PITR ranges to the `pbm` command:

-      `pbm restore --time="2022-11-23T19:40:26`
+      then provide the timestamp from one of the PITR ranges to the `pbm` command: `pbm restore --time="2022-11-23T19:40:26`

     For more information, see [Point-in-time Recovery topic in the PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/point-in-time-recovery.html).

-To check the progress of the restore operation, use the following command:

- `pbm list --restore`
+6. Check the progress of the restore operation, using the following command: `pbm list --restore`

 !!! caution alert alert-warning "Important"
-    Make sure not to run pbm backup from the new environment whilst the Percona Backup for MongoDB config is pointing to the remote storage location of the original environment.
+    Make sure not to run pbm backup from the new environment while the Percona Backup for MongoDB config is pointing to the remote storage location of the original environment.

 ## Delete a backup